Rockhead Games

 Seed Round in 2020

-Betty Labs is a developer of a sports trivia application focused on enhancing live sports experiences for fans.
-Their flagship product, Sideline, is a mobile game that allows viewers to win money by predicting real-time events during sports broadcasts.
-By generating questions based on the progression of games, Sideline transforms mundane moments into engaging opportunities for users to compete with friends and climb leaderboards.
-In addition to this, the company offers a social audio platform where fans can engage in spontaneous discussions with sports insiders and athletes, fostering deeper connections around their favorite teams and topics.
+Betty Labs is a developer of a sports trivia application aimed at enhancing live sports experiences.
+The company’s flagship product, Sideline, is a mobile game that allows viewers to win money by predicting future events during sports broadcasts.
+This application generates real-time questions based on the ongoing game, transforming mundane moments into engaging opportunities to compete with friends and ascend leaderboards.
+Additionally, Betty Labs offers a social audio platform where fans can join live discussions with sports insiders and athletes, facilitating conversations about their favorite teams and topics.
+Through these innovative offerings, Betty Labs seeks to enrich the way fans engage with sports.

 Raxplay is a virtual reality music venue.
 It enables music artists to perform live in virtual reality.